sagarjhaa/sagarjha.me/src/blog/javascript-fetch/index.md

 Browser has the ability to talk to the internet.
 So it has Fetch API that is available to developers to be used in Javscript as **fetch function**

-_Image of Javacsript Border_

-_Based on Browser Border_

 ## Since I promised, Lets talk about it.

 Promise is another object that javascript offers.
 It is a place holder for the values of future.
-It can be in one of the three states. :wink:
+It can be in one of the three states. :blush:

 - pending: initial state, neither fulfilled nor rejected.
 - fulfilled: meaning that the operation completed successfully.